Josephat-S/Custom-Mini-Chess-Game/ReadMe.md

 Requirements and system scope defined

-Database design and ER diagram completed
+db design and ER diagram completed

 GitHub repository prepared for documentation and future implementation